-Handles can deal with text information that is being read (e. g. reading from a file) or written (e. g. writing information to a file).
+Handles can deal with text information that is being read (e.g. reading from a file) or written (e.g. writing information to a file).
 In the case of a "read" handle, commonly used functions are read(), which reads the entire text information from the handle, and readline(), which reads information one line at a time.
 For "write" handles, the function write() is regularly used.

 The most common usage for handles is reading information from a file, which is done using the built-in Python function open.
-Here, we open a handle to the file m\cold.fasta (also available online here):
+Here, we handle to the file m_cold.fasta which you can download here (or find included in the Biopython source code as Doc/examples/m_cold.fasta).